The official university calendar of upcoming events with the option to sort by audience-type or location.

 This site contains extensive schedule information for current and upcoming semesters.
 Course information is updated nightly during periods of nonregistration several times daily during registration.
 Courses can be accessed by college or school, course title, section-ID, call number, section title, meeting day(s), meeting time(s), meeting building, meeting room, section status, number of open seats, number of seats already taken, and instructor.

-The Collaborative Learning Hub (CLUB) supports effective teaching and learning with technology to enhance learning experiences and the quality of work life at the University for current students, teaching faculty, instructional support staff, and academic units seeking to improve instruction.
+The Collaborative Learning Hub (CLUB) supports effective teaching and learning with technology to enhance learning experiences and the quality of work life at the university for current students, teaching faculty, instructional support staff, and academic units seeking to improve instruction.

 This departmental site contains information on degree programs and faculty, and includes course descriptions and schedules.
 Also includes FAQs, mission statement, and an employment board.
 Recent update provides a new graphical look to the page.

-The Office of Community Relations is the primary contact for individuals, business and community organizations, and local municipalities that seek involvement with the university.
+The Office of Community and Local Government Relations is the primary contact for individuals, business and community organizations, and local municipalities that seek involvement with the university.
 Explore our website to discover the variety of community outreach programs and opportunities we provide.
 Our office is here to share the university’s many resources with individuals and groups in the Northern Virginia region and beyond.

 The focus of this Center is the discovery, interpretation, simulation, and organization of the microscopic interactions between atoms and molecules in condensed phases of materials including biomaterials.

 Computer labs offer the university community access to computing resources and a variety of software in support of learning, teaching, and research at George Mason University.
 Classroom and Lab Technologies staff is committed to providing quality support to students, faculty, and staff using the facilities.

 This departmental site contains information about activities and provides items of general interest to faculty, students, and others who are involved with the computer science field.
 Major links include faculty bios, degree information, and associated programs.